Cashify raises $15 million for its second-hand smartphone business in India – TechCrunch

 The startup plans to deploy part of the fresh capital to expand its presence in the offline market.
 Manocha said Cashify currently has dozens of offline stores and kiosks at shopping malls across the country and it has already proven immensely effective in brand awareness among customers.

-The startup also plans to expand outside of India, hire more talent, and invest more in getting the word out about its offerings.
+The startup also plans to expand outside of India, hire more talent and invest more in getting the word out about its offerings.
 Manocha said the team is also working on expanding its expertise to more hardware categories such as cameras.

-“The management team at Cashify has an excellent track record in building a strong consumer-facing franchise and building relationships with OEMs, e-commerce companies and electronic product retailers to be present across all touch points for the consumer,” said Pankaj Ghai, Managing Director of Asia Environmental Partners, in a statement.
+“The management team at Cashify has an excellent track record in building a strong consumer-facing franchise and building relationships with OEMs, e-commerce companies and electronic product retailers to be present across all touch points for the consumer,” said Pankaj Ghai, managing director of Asia Environmental Partners, in a statement.